Azl23635/DES-algorithm/README.md

 # Simple DES encryption/decryption
 A simple DES encryption/decryption algorithm

-Plaintext and Ciphertext must be 64 bits or less, in hexadecimal format.
+Plaintext and Ciphertext must be 64 bits or less, in hexadecimal format.<br/>
 Key must be exactly 64 bits in hexadecimal format.